-Can taking risks in life make you happier and more successful?
-Yes!
+But, taking risks in life can make you happier and more successful!
 An Australian study linked good risk taking to “self-improvement, emotional engagement and control.”

 Fear can actually be good with some risks.
-Fear of jail stopping someone from drinking and driving is a good thing.
-Fear of failure stopping a person from pursuing his dreams because the path to success is tough is bad.
+Fear of jail stopping someone from harming another person is a good thing.
+Fear of failure stopping a person from pursuing his dreams because the path to success is tough…not good.

 Society teaches us from a young age that failure is unacceptable.
 There are many negative consequences associated with failure, especially in a society which seems bent on punishing failure as opposed allowing failure to be a positive lesson for future behavior.